jstrieb/ctf-collab/README.md

 [Create a repo from the
 template](https://github.com/jstrieb/ctf-collab-template/generate).
 Do the rest of the steps from within your copy of the repository.
+The link to create a copy of the repository will only work for users logged into GitHub.

 In all cases, the username is `runner` and the password is `ctf`.